raptors-delivery/registry-bridge/README.md

 ## Overview

-This monorepo contains both the frontend and backend components of the Internals extension for Fleetbase.
+This monorepo contains both the frontend and backend components of the Internal Registry Bridge for Fleetbase.
 The frontend is built using Ember.js and the backend is implemented in PHP.

 * PHP 7.3.0 or above
 * Ember.js v4.8 or above